mobizt/ESP-Google-Sheet-Client/README.md

 Arduino Google Sheet Client Library for ESP32, ESP8266 and Raspberry Pi Pico (RP2040).

-This library allows devices to authenticate and communicate with Google Sheet APIs using the Service Account.
+This library works with Google Sheet APIs directly using the Service Account which is reliable and safe as it does not use AppScrips and other dirty HTTP hacks to work.

 Devices will be able to read, update, append and clear sheet values.
 Create, read, list, and delete the spreadsheet are also supported.